How to Organize Medicines and Supplements

 Step #2.
 Gather

-Take everything into one area so you can spread out and work through items one at a time.
+Once you are done, take everything into one area to spread out and work through items individually.

 Step #3.
 Sort